 - When creating new positions in NEBS, the default is a start date of October 1st of Year 1.
-The start date may be modified by changing the start month for that specific PCN.
-A start date prior to October 1st requires an explanation for the ability and need for accelerating the hiring period or extending the time beyond the normal start date of October 1.
+The start date may be modified by changing the start month for that specific position control number.
+A start date prior to October 1st requires an explanation for the need for accelerating the hiring period or extending the time beyond the normal start date of October 1st.
 For example, a July date may be used for a position that was added in the prior year through a work program; therefore, the hiring period is not necessary.
 Another example is when several positions are added and staggered start dates are used. - The new position retirement code default is 1 Employee/Employer Paid.
-This contribution rate should be used for all new positions unless there is a specific compelling reason to select another code (i.e. police/fire positions, etc.). - Starting with the 2017-2019 biennium, agencies are allowed to budget new positions higher than a step 1 based on the class and grade as follows: - grade 30 and under not to exceed step 4, - grades 31 through 38 not to exceed step 7, - grades 39 and higher not to exceed step 10. - NOTE: Even if approved, this budgeting procedure does not automatically allow agencies to hire employees at the budgeted step.
-Agencies must still follow the existing process to bring in employees at accelerated steps.
-The budget must stay within the agency limits.

-- Be sure to assign the appropriate position control number to the new position and use this PCN in NEBS. - Generally, fringe/assessments should be left at the default setting; however, there are some exceptions.
-Contact your Budget Officer for clarification.
+This contribution rate should be used for all new positions unless there is a specific compelling reason to select another code (i.e. police/fire positions, etc.). - Be sure to assign the appropriate position control number to the new position and use this PCN in NEBS. - Generally, fringe/assessments should be left at the default setting.
+However, there are some exceptions.
+Contact a Budget Officer for clarification.